CloudLabsAI-Azure/java-migration-copilot-samples/Labs/java-migration-copilot.md

 ### Task 2: Upgrade Runtime and Frameworks

+In this task, you will use predefined Copilot tasks to automatically upgrade the project’s Java runtime version and frameworks such as Spring/Spring Boot.
+Copilot will analyze the application, apply necessary version updates, recommend fixes, and commit changes in a new branch.

 1. In the **Java Upgrade** table at the bottom of the **Issues** tab, click the **Run Task** button of the first entry **Java Version Upgrade**.

     ![Java Upgrade](images/java-upgrade.png)